Machine Learning Accelerated Descriptor Design for Catalyst Discovery in CO$_2$ to Methanol Conversion: Results and Discussion

-Clusters 8 through 10 aggregate into a larger cluster with relatively homogeneous AEDs, encompassing materials such as Cu, a notably active component within known Cu/ZnO/Al$_2$O$_3$ catalysts \cite{amann2022,bahri2022meta-analysis}.
+Clusters 8 through 10 aggregate into a larger cluster, from hereon denoted macro-cluster, with relatively homogeneous AEDs.
+It encompasses materials such as Cu, a notably active component within known Cu/ZnO/Al$_2$O$_3$ catalysts \cite{amann2022,bahri2022meta-analysis}.
 The clusters also contain non-Cu materials such as Zn-Pd, Pd-In, Pt-In, and Ni-Zn in different compositions that have been reported as catalytic converters of CO$_2$ to methanol~\cite{bahri2022meta-analysis, Dongapure_ChemCatChem23_NiZn}.
-Several bimetallic alloys are grouped with these materials that have not been tested for CO$_2$ to methanol conversion, up to our knowledge: Ga-Ag, In-Ag, K-In, Zn-Rh, and Zn-Pt, which also occur in various compositions.
-While most of these materials have either shown good catalytic performance or some have not been tested, potassium (K) (the lone non-numbered cluster), as a pure metal, is likely to undergo rapid oxidation under reaction conditions.
-Therefore, we anticipate that this particularly large cluster, consisting of clusters 8-10, is likely too diverse to pinpoint only catalytically active materials.
+Also different compositions of the bimetallic alloys Ga-Ag, In-Ag, K-In, Zn-Rh, and Zn-Pt that, to our knowledge, have not been tested for CO$_2$ to methanol conversion are grouped with these materials.
+While most of the materials in the macro-cluster have either shown good catalytic performance or some have not been tested, potassium (K) (the lone non-numbered cluster), as a pure metal, is likely to undergo rapid oxidation under reaction conditions.
+Therefore, we anticipate that the macro-cluster, consisting of clusters 8-10, is likely too diverse to pinpoint only catalytically active materials.

 Upon closer inspection, ZnRh and ZnPt$_3$ stand out as new candidates.
 They are part of cluster 10, which also includes Ga$_2$Cu, NiZn, InPt$_3$, Ni and mainly CuZn, but have not been tested for CO$_2$ to methanol conversion.
-It is evident that Zn incorporation into Cu enhances the activity of Cu-based catalysts, predominantly due to the formation of a Cu-Zn alloy \cite{BehrensCu211Sci21,Studt2014GaNi,amann2022}.
-NiZn has also been identified as an effective CO$_2$ catalyst \cite{Dongapure_ChemCatChem23_NiZn}.
-Catalysts such as Cu/Ga$_2$O$_3$ and Pt/In$_2$O$_3$, known for their high methanol yield, likely include Ga$_2$Cu and InPt$_3$ alloys, respectively.
+While the exact material composition of the Cu and ZnO-based catalysts during the proceeding reaction is still debated \cite{Beck2024, BehrensCu211Sci21, Laudenschleger2020}, some studies suggest that the formation of a Cu-Zn alloy enhances the activity.
+This Cu-Zn alloy, which is part of cluster 10, is believed to contribute to increased activity \cite{BehrensCu211Sci21, Studt2014GaNi, amann2022}.
+Similarly, NiZn has also been identified as an effective CO$_2$ catalyst \cite{Dongapure_ChemCatChem23_NiZn}.
+Catalysts such as Cu/Ga/ZnO \cite{CuGaTOYIR01}, Cu/Ga/SiO$_2$ \cite{Medina2017_GaCu} and Pt/In$_2$O$_3$ \cite{PtInMen2019}, known for their high methanol yield, may include Ga$_2$Cu and InPt$_3$ alloys, respectively.
 Finally, Ni is often part of catalysts for CO$_2$ transformation to methane~\cite{Tang2024,HuNiBasedACS22}.
 The strong catalytic activity of Ga$_2$Cu, NiZn, InPt$_3$, Ni and mainly CuZn in this cluster suggest that also ZnRh and ZnPt$_3$ should have a high activity.